kanmear/flutter_test_task/README.md

 # LiveBeer

 Flutter app made as a part of take-home task.
-Contains:
+Features:
-- authorization/verification pages with mocks for external API calls;
+- 📱 authorization/verification pages with mocks for external API calls;
-- home page.
+- 🏠 home page where refresh gesture updates amount of bonuses user has and changes UI;
+- 🌍 uses intl and flutter_localizations to handle internationalization.

 Preview: